B2C SaaS

 Mobile usage dominance

-Despite 82% of DoDays users primarily using mobile, the design is not mobile optimised - unskimmable information and requires many clicks to find the right activity.
+Despite 82% of DoDays users primarily using mobile, the design is not mobile optimised - unskimmable information and requires many clicks to find a relevant activity.

 78% of bookings happen on weekdays during midday

-Parents have small, discrete windows of time to book activities, often around work breaks or family routines.
+Parents have small windows of time to find & book activities, often around work breaks or family routines.

-Majority of booking patterns indicate advance bookings (at least a week in advance), with very few last-minute behaviour.
+Majority of booking patterns indicate advance bookings (atleast a week in advance).

 High user churn